1964 AUSTIN-HEALEY 3000 MK III ROADSTER

 Chassis No. HBJ8L37678

 British racing green with black leather interior

-Finally in 1964 came the 3000 MK III, generally considered to be the finest variant of them all.
+Finally in 1964 came the 3000 MK III, generally considered to be the finest varient of them all.
 It was more a convertible than a roadster with its wind-up windows, excellent hood and two plus two seating.
 In the cockpit there was a varnished timber dashboard with the traditional sports-car array of instruments, a central console between the comfortable bucket seats and well fitted carpets.
 There was also a more curved windscreen with quarter windows.
-But with nearly 150bhp on tap and surging mid-range torque, the MK III was as accelerative as ever, 0 to 60 mph took only 11.2 secs with a maximum of 121mph which was readily obtainable.
+But with nearly 150bhp on tap and surging mid-range torque, the MK III was as accelerative as ever - 0 to 60 mph took only 11.2 secs - and its 121mph maximum speed was readily obtainable.
 With large, power-boosted drum-brakes and predictable handling, this last of Healey's big sixes was exhilarating to drive and continued to sell briskly around the world.
-Fifteen years after the momentous appearance at the London show Donald Healey's fluent styling had not dated, but safety and emission regulations, particularly in the USA brought production of one of the greatest of traditional English sportcars to close in 1967.
+Fifteen years after the momentous appearance at the London show Donald Healey's fluent styling had not dated, but safety and emission regulations, particularly in the USA brought production of one of the greatest of traditional English sportscars to close in 1967.